openmaptiles/www.openmaptiles.org/docs/generate/custom-vector-from-postgis.md

 ## Import the data into PostGIS

 Move your data into `data/` directory.
-Modify command where `"./data/name.shp"` replace with the name of the Shapefile and `"name"` is a name of the table in PostgreSQL
+Modify command where `"./data/name.shp"` replace with the name of the Shapefile and `"name"` is the name of the table in PostgreSQL

 ```bash
 docker-compose run --rm openmaptiles-tools sh -c \